Daniel Poole: First World War

 On 15 August 1914, Poole enlisted in the Australian Naval and Military Expeditionary Force to German New Guinea.
 Poole returned to Australia with that force and he was discharged on 5 March 1915.
 Like many other members of the expeditionary force, Poole subsequently enlisted in the Australian Imperial Force on 13 May 1915.
 Poole was posted to the 20th Battalion, and that unit embarked from Sydney on 26 June 1915, on board HMAT A35 Berrima.
 On 14 July 1915, he was promoted to lance corporal.
 The 20th Battalion landed at Gallipoli on 22 August and the unit took up a position at Russell's Top until evacuated on 20 December.
-The battalion was taken to Egypt for further training and then moved to France, arriving at Marseilles on 25 March 1916.
+The battalion was taken to Egypt for further training and then moved to France, arriving at Marseille on 25 March 1916.
 He fought at the Somme and in July was involved in the heavy fighting at Pozières.
 On 16 August 1916, Poole was promoted to temporary sergeant, later confirmed on 1 December.

 On 15 April 1917, during the battle of Lagnicourt, Poole gathered a party of volunteers and led them forward under heavy fire, killing nine enemy and capturing fifteen others.
 For his leadership and bravery he was awarded the Distinguished Conduct Medal.
 Four days later, on 19 April, he was wounded and evacuated.
 The award was gazetted on 18 June 1917, with the citation:

 Poole returned to his battalion on 7 September 1917 and he took part in the battle of Menin Road in Belgium.
 Near Westhoek on 20 September, as the barrage moved across the Hanabreek water course, machine guns in Hannabeek wood came into action and the front wave became slightly disorganised.
 Major A.K Hosking, M.C. quickly rallied the men in his immediate vicinity and was moving forward with them towards the wood when he was killed by a piece of shell.
 Many stirring deeds were of the order of the moment, but the berserk spirit of Sergt.
 D. Poole, D.C.M. appears to have stood out alone, no less than 5 machine guns in Hanabeek wood falling to him.
 He was the leading spirit in the clearing of the wood.
 Poole then noticed an enemy machine-gun which had come into action after the barrage and first wave had passed.
 He rushed the post single handed, captured the gun, killed the crew and took prisoner a large number of men emerging from the pill-box.
 Although the battalion recommendation was for award of the Victoria Cross, for what was called "reckless leadership", Poole received a Bar to his Distinguished Conduct Medal.
 On the same day Poole was wounded again and evacuated to Australia, arriving there on 11 January 1918.
 The Bar was gazetted on 6 February 1918, the citation read: